What are You Looking for in Your Articling Experience?

 Nelligan O’Brien Payne LLP maintains its own library, which contains extensive materials covering our areas of practice, and has an in-house librarian.
 We maintain subscriptions to many online legal research resources.
 In addition, the Courthouse Library is only five minutes away, for any reference materials that may be unavailable in our on-site library.

 To help students determine their preferred area(s) of practice, the firm strives to provide our students with a basic overview of each primary area of practice.

 We rotate our articling students through four rotations: 1) litigation, 2) labour and employment, 3) family, and 4) a combined IP/corporate/real estate rotation.
 Each rotation lasts two months, with an opportunity to engage in hands-on opportunities unique to that practice area.
 These opportunities can include running a small claims trial, representing clients at settlement conferences, observing examinations for discovery, participating in mediations, among many others.
-The rotations are not rigid, however, and our Directors of Research ensure that each student can work in practice areas where they have an interest.
+The rotations are not rigid, however, and our Student Coordinator ensure that each student can work in practice areas where they have an interest.

 Summer students do not participate in rotations, given the time constraints, but will still be exposed to each area of law practiced at Nelligan O’Brien Payne LLP, and be given hands-on experiences based on the files they engage in.

 Nelligan O’Brien Payne LLP is committed to its student training program.

 Each year the firm develops a seminar series designed to introduce the students to the general practice of law, as well as to the firm’s particular areas of expertise.
 Lawyers from different practice areas speak to the students in an informal environment, offering advice and information about their practices and law in general.